 Dynamic contours were used to track regions of disaster consequences, often derived from other simulation models, to compartmentalize processing requirements.
 Contours updated in real time based on predicted weather patterns, land cover, etc., and multiple interlinked contour sets could be adapted to represent almost any disaster scenario (for example, flooding levels, fire spread, damage path, contamination/fallout spread).
 In the IND scenario, two main contour sets were used; blast radius levels (fireball and overpressure force contours) and fallout distribution (radiation levels in air and deposition on ground from various radioactive particle types).

-The model also produced downstream model outputs to test different disaster response strategies and find the best response strategy among several likely options.
+The model also produced downstream outputs to test different disaster response strategies and find the best response strategy among several likely options.
 Battelle was able to incorporate emergency responder agents, multiple intervention scenarios, and interchangeable model components (different locations for same disaster scenario, or different scenario for same location), to achieve the goal of finding practical operational solutions for fast and effective responses to various unexpected crisises or natural disasters.